CourtneyCampany/cc61877.github.io/wtc3_talk/index.md

 ***=right

-> - Are shade leaves optimized for low light or to respond to occasional high light
+> - <strong>Are shade leaves optimized for low light or to respond to occasional high light</strong>

 > - Beyond just photosynthetic capacity